On this page...

 Sectors of Opportunity - Iowa Career Pathway Mapping Projects

 The focus of the Future Ready Iowa initiative is the placement of more Iowans into high-demand, well-paying careers in industries such as Information Technology (IT), Energy, Advanced Manufacturing, and Health Care.
-General mystique and confusion are often associated with careers in these fields, which lead to inaccurate stereotypes, the facilitation of incorrect information, and ultimately shortages in local qualified, skilled labor.
-Under the guidance of the SPLC and in support of the Future Ready Iowa Initiative, the Iowa Department of Education (IDOE) is partnering with the Council for Adult and Experiential Learning (CAEL), Iowa Central Community College (ICCC), and additional national and local consultants, industry associations, employers, and strategic partners to conduct exploratory research and develop career pathway materials for these exciting career sectors in Iowa.
+General mystique and confusion are often associated with careers in these fields, which leads to inaccurate stereotypes, the facilitation of incorrect information, and ultimately shortages in locally qualified, skilled labor.
+Under the guidance of the SPLC and in support of the Future Ready Iowa Initiative, the Iowa Department of Education is partnering with the Council for Adult and Experiential Learning (CAEL), Iowa Central Community College (ICCC), and additional national and local consultants, industry associations, employers, and strategic partners to conduct exploratory research and develop career pathway materials for these exciting career sectors in Iowa.
 These collaborative efforts will help keep Iowa’s employers strong, growing, and competitive.